-Comply w/California Title 20
+Comply with California Title 20

-Part of a far-reaching state mandate issued by the California Energy Commission governing appliance efficiency regulations, Title 20 has put into place official requirements for lighting retailers in the state, and manufacturers across North America that do business with California customers.
+Part of a far-reaching state mandate issued by the California Energy Commission governing appliance efficiency regulations, Title 20 has put into place formal requirements for lighting retailers in the state, and manufacturers across North America that do business with California customers.

 The lighting-related goals behind Title 20 — passed in December 2008 — are to reduce average statewide electrical energy consumption by not less than 50 percent from the 2007 levels for indoor residential lighting, and not less than 25 percent from the 2007 levels for indoor commercial and outdoor lighting by 2018.

 The state law offers five options for complying with its energy-efficiency requirements:

 - Nicknamed “bulb-in-a-box,” the first provision requires that manufacturers include a compact fluorescent lamp in the product packaging so that a standard screw-based socket can continue to be used in the lamp, but the lamp would be considered energy efficient.
 This option is necessary for some manufacturers who want to keep the screw-based lamp that the consumer is familiar with, versus designing around a dedicated fluorescent base.
 If the portable lamp has a three-way socket or dimming socket, then the bulb in the box has to be compatible with that as well.